eclab/grains/ruckus/README.md

 - Pulse noise pushed through a resonant 12db lowpass filter with adjustable cutoff
 - Pulse noise pushed through a resonant 12db high pass filter with adjustable cutoff
 - Pulse noise pushed through a resonant 12db bandpass filter with adjustable cutoff
-- Sample and Hold of input CV
+- Sample and Hold of random values (optionally smoothed)
-- Sample and Hold of random values
+- Sample and Hold of input CV (optionally smoothed)
-- Trigger and Hold of input CV
+- Track and Hold of input CV (optionally smoothed)

 ## About Pulse Noise

 This is just noise which consists entirely of maximum (5V) or minimum (0V) values.
 It sounds something like white noise but I can make it much louder.

 ## About Sample and Hold